 300g Mozzarella – drained weight

-Toppings – I used a Spanish selection : Serrano ham, Chorizo and Salchichon – use whatever you like, mushrooms, meatballs, more cheese.
+Toppings – I used a Spanish charcuterie selection : Serrano ham, Chorizo and Salchichon – use whatever you like, mushrooms, meatballs, sweet corn, bell peppers, sliced chillis, more cheese.
+The options and combinations are endless!

 As soon as the dough has reached the knocked back stage tip the dough on to one of the baking sheets.
 Rub the palms of your hands over the oiled baking sheet, this will stop the dough sticking to them.